sourcecode369/tensorflow-examples-1.0/README.md

 # Tensorflow-for-Deep-Learning
-# TensorFlow for Deep Learning
-### CNN, RNNs and other neural networks for unsupervised and supervised deep learning and everything implemnted using TensorFlow.
+### CNNs, RNNs and other neural networks for unsupervised and supervised deep learning

    > Objectives